 Newcomers in cinema

 As the story is told from the perspective of its young protagonist, Gus, young Luc Bruchez is on screen in almost every scene.
 The camera captures not only the nature of, but the intensity of his emotions and this serves to move the narrative forward in a natural manner.
 For many fans of the Coming-of-Age genre, discovering the talent of a newcomer to cinema (the role of Gus is the film debut of Luc Bruchez) in an original and poignant film, brings far more satisfaction than observing famed actors (like Jacob Tremblay) in commercial Hollywood pictures.
 While these newcomers don’t always continue to star in cinema, their debuting roles, with capable direction, are a joy to behold, remember and reference to.

 The importance of Change

 Change is the essence of Coming-of-Age – from innocence to maturity, but one should not forget that as people differ, for some the rite-of-passage experiences may occur at a later stage of life.
-Although the main protagonist in Beyond the Horizon is Gus, the change in his life comes as a direct result of the one experienced by his mother and other members of his family.
+Although the main protagonist in Beyond the Horizon is Gus, the Change in his life comes directly from the one experienced by his mother and other members of his family.

 At the time of the writing of this review, besides cinemas and festivals, this film is available for Streaming on Demand in Switzerland and Liechtenstein.